 Sassicaia means “the place of many stones,” and refers to the region’s gravel soil.
-The original vineyards have a southwest exposure with extensive sun and maritime breezes that create robust vegetation.
+All the vineyards located in different altitudes and exposures benefit from extensive sun and maritime breezes.
 Grapes are handpicked, destemmed and crushed before fermenting with natural yeasts in temperature-controlled stainless steel tanks.
 The wine is aged in French oak barriques, then refined in bottle before release.
 Sassicaia’s success prompted the Italian government to grant the wine its own appellation, Bolgheri Sassicaia DOC, beginning with the 1994 vintage.

 Intense, concentrated and deep ruby-colored, this wine offers elegant, complex aromas of red fruit.
 In the mouth it is rich and dense, yet harmonious, with sweet, balanced tannins.
 The wine has a long finish with a depth and structure that ensure its extraordinary longevity.